P2333/Reverse-Cross-Entropy/README.md

 <b>How to run:</b>

-An example of using RCE to train a ResNet-32 on MNIST is
+An example of using RCE to train a ResNet-32 on MNIST:

 ```shell
 python train.py --train_data_path='mnist_dataset/data_train.bin' \